jimdigriz/bgpexplore/README.md

 ![Graph showing the ten longest AS_PATHs](images/longest-paths.png "Results for the Longest Path Query")

-Looks like the [USA Army Network Enterprise Technology Command (AS320)](https://en.wikipedia.org/wiki/USAISC) is a poor choice of a location to host a gaming server for Japan ([`rrc06`'s location](https://www.ripe.net/analyse/internet-measurements/routing-information-service-ris/ris-raw-data)) with a hop length of eleven, though there may be other non-technical reasons why you would not!
+Looks like the [USA Army Network Enterprise Technology Command (AS320)](https://en.wikipedia.org/wiki/USAISC) is a poor choice of a location to host a gaming server for Japan ([`rrc06`'s location](https://www.ripe.net/analyse/internet-measurements/routing-information-service-ris/ris-raw-data)) with a hop length of nine, though there may be other non-technical reasons why you would not!

 On this point, hop length is not a good judge of latency, for example London to New York can be a single hop and be 70ms whilst two datacenters in the same city could have several hops separating them.